bioconvert/bioconvert/doc/tutorial.rst

 Tutorial
 ========

-Here is a tutorial that allows you to quickly start **bioconvert** and see some features on a real data set
+Here is a tutorial that allows you to quickly start **bioconvert** and see some features on a real data set.

+We are looking to highlight CNVs (Copy Number Variation) by identifying a significant increase in sequencing coverage in the following samples

 Data
 ----